 Once you’ve filled in form BB1, return it to your local Jobcentre Plus.
 Claims are dated from when the office receives them and can only be backdated by up to three months, so if you delay, you might lose some benefit.

 If you remarry or start living with someone, you will no longer qualify for bereavement allowance.

 If your partner paid National Insurance contributions, their death was job-related, and you were under state pension age when they died, you may be eligible for a bereavement payment.
 This is a £2,000 tax-free lump sum.

 You can't claim bereavement payment if you were divorced when they died, you’re living with someone else or you’re in prison.
 You claim the bereavement payment in the same way as the bereavement allowance.

 Other bereavement payments

-You may be able to claim funeral expenses from the Social Fund if you're claiming certain benefits like income support, pension credit, housing benefit or council tax benefit.
+You may be able to claim funeral expenses from the Social Fund if you're claiming certain benefits including income support, pension credit, housing benefit and council-tax benefit.

 If your partner died serving in the armed forces, you may be eligible for the war widow's or war widower's pension.
 It is based on their pay.
 For more information on this, contact the Service Personnel and Veterans Agency.